 We’re swooned by the rustic beauty of Pokok KL Café, located in Petaling Jaya.
 Opened in October 2018, the café sits in an urban glasshouse, allowing natural light to shine through - elevating the aesthetic highlights for a perfect Instagram shot.
 Order their speciality pink latte (with rose petal garnishes), Chilli Padi Pesto Pasta and Portobello Mushroom Melt Sandwich to satiate your bellies.

-With full bellies, you’re all ready to explore Batu Caves, where you can marvel at a 400 million year old limestone cave!
+With full bellies, you’re all ready to explore Batu Caves, where you can marvel at a 400 million-year-old limestone cave!
 Put your stamina to the test, and climb the 272 colourful steps to a Hindu Temple Cave.
-The cave is known to be one of the most important Hindu shrine outside of India, so try to visit as early as possible to avoid large crowds.
+The cave is known to be one of the most important Hindu shrines outside of India, so try to visit as early as possible to avoid large crowds.

 At sunset, visit Heli Lounge Bar for cocktails and drinks.
 Be enchanted by the city’s picturesque 360 degrees skyline, with a clear view of the Menara KL Tower and Petronas Twin Towers.